jhill1/SEPwC/source/R_arguments.inc.rst

 R command line arguments
 ----------------------------
 .. index::
-   single: command line arguments; R
+   pair: command line arguments; R

 The simplest user-facing scripts/software use the Command Line Interface (CLI) to interact with a user.
 The CLI allows the user to pass options to a script as they execute.
 We have already used these elsewhere